mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

 Get started building a Toolpad app!

 <p class="description">
 This page will guide you into creating your very first Toolpad application.
-We will create a "hello world" type of application that will ask for a name and print a greeting.
+You will create a "hello world" type of application that will ask for a name and print a greeting.
 </p>

 ## Prerequisites